open-telemetry/opentelemetry-collector-contrib/processor/servicegraphprocessor/README.md

 The processor will analyse trace data and generate metrics describing the relationship between the services.
 These metrics can be used by data visualization apps (e.g. Grafana) to draw a service graph.

-The following settings can be optionally configured:

-- `virtual_node_feature_enabled`: If `virtual_node_feature_enabled` is `true`, when the edge expires, processor checks if it has peer attributes(`db.name, net.sock.peer.addr, net.peer.name, rpc.service, http.url, http.target`), and then aggregate the metrics with virtual node.
-    - Default: `false`

 Service graphs are useful for a number of use-cases:

 * Infer the topology of a distributed system.
 As distributed systems grow, they become more complex.
 Service graphs can help you understand the structure of the system.